Boxing Day Preview and Betting Tips

 Boxing Day Betting Tips

-If your feeling daring or just want to win more cash, put our picks in to an accumulator for odds of 28/1, plus if you back it using the bet365 Euro Bonus you’ll receive an extra 5% on your winnings.
+If your feeling daring or just want to win more cash, put our picks in to an accumulator for odds of 28/1, plus if you back it using some of the acca bonuses available you could receive an extra 5% on your winnings.

 Stoke City v Man Utd